Getting Started

 With a AssetManagementClient object, you can:

-• Create, delete, get the list of assets and link files to assets.
+• Create, delete, query assets and link files to assets.

 Examples